-The first episode of BBC One’s The Big Painting Challenge is all about still life.
+Back in 2017, the first episode of BBC One's The Big Painting Challenge was all about still life.

 Historically, still life occupied the bottom rung of the 'hierarchy of genres' in the visual arts.
 In the seventeenth century, the French Royal Academy decided that 'man was the measure of all things', and so landscape and still life were the 'lowest' form of painting for not involving human subject matter.
 Still life, according to them, was simple: anyone could paint a peach, but it supposedly took a higher mastery of the craft to depict a Greek legend or a Biblical story.